 Fig. 1— Baseline “What is?” operational workflow for condition monitoring prior to the implementation of automated anomaly detection.

-TODO: Add schematic workflow of the “what is” scenario.??

 “What if?:” The hypothesis that base the program was that it will be possible to use machine learning and data science techniques to identify automatically the deviations that the specialized engineers already were ablet o detect by manual evaluation, but reducing the limitations presented above.
 Such approach could also contribute to identifying more complex anomaly scenarios that even engineers could not detect with the existing visualization tools.